Klint Kubiak: Denver Broncos

 On February 22, 2016, Kubiak was hired by the Denver Broncos as an offensive assistant while his father, Gary Kubiak, was the head coach of the team.
 During the 2017 season, Kubiak assumed responsibilities as the primary quarterbacks coach for the final six weeks of the regular season after Bill Musgrave was promoted to offensive coordinator.

 Minnesota Vikings (second stint)

 On January 14, 2019, Kubiak was hired by the Minnesota Vikings as their quarterbacks coach under offensive coordinator Kevin Stefanski and head coach Mike Zimmer.

 On February 8, 2021, Kubiak was promoted to offensive coordinator, replacing his father, Gary Kubiak, following his retirement.

 Denver Broncos (second stint)

 On February 2, 2022, Kubiak was re-hired by the Denver Broncos as their passing game coordinator and quarterbacks coach under offensive coordinator Justin Outten and head coach Nathaniel Hackett.
-Following offensive struggles to start the 2022 season, on 20 November 2022, it was announced that Hackett would be relinquishing play calling duties to Kubiak.
+Following offensive struggles to start the 2022 season, Hackett relinquished play calling duties to Kubiak on November 20.

+San Francisco 49ers

+On March 23, 2023, Kubiak was hired by the San Francisco 49ers as their passing game coordinator.

+New Orleans Saints

+On February 14, 2024, the New Orleans Saints hired Kubiak to be their new offensive coordinator for the 2024 season, replacing the Saints' longtime offensive coordinator Pete Carmichael Jr.

+Seattle Seahawks

+On January 26, 2025, the Seattle Seahawks hired Kubiak as their new offensive coordinator.

 Personal life

 Klint is the oldest son of former NFL coach Gary Kubiak.
-His younger brothers Klay is a defensive quality control coach for the San Francisco 49ers and Klein is an area scout for the Dallas Cowboys.
+He has two younger brothers, Klay, the offensive coordinator for the San Francisco 49ers, and Klein, a national scout for the Dallas Cowboys.